opensystm/handshake-micro-grants/Nathan.Woodburn/Nathan.Woodburn.md

 A few projects I would like to do:
 - Adding Wordpress hosting to HNSHosting (only problem is the system resources so this might be a paid feature) ([already created most of the script](https://github.com/Nathanwoodburn/HNS-server/blob/main/wp.sh))
-I would estimate this would take one to four hours to complete and test.
 This would allow most quality websites to be hosted on Handshake domains.
 More info on this can be found [here](Wordpress_Hosting.md)